Ripple Island (video game): Characters

-The main antagonist of the game calls himself the emperor of darkness, and bears the appearance of a gigantic frog.
+The main antagonist of the game who calls himself the emperor of darkness, and bears the appearance of a gigantic frog.

 Areas

 Areas are marked by the player's progress.
 Fulfilling a set of objectives allows the player to proceed to the next area, and the player may not return to the previous area later in the game, but the player may be automatically taken to the next area depending on the player's actions.